 You'll study some of the core issues in international business.
 You'll develop a theoretical toolkit with which to investigate and discuss the strategies used in the international business environment.

 Later you'll specialise your studies while continuing to develop crucial skills for independent learning and research.
 You'll choose an option module to develop a deeper understanding of an area of international business and management.
-From the Summer Term you'll focus your efforts on a final 8,000-word dissertation.
+From the Summer Term you'll focus your efforts on a 10,000-word dissertation or 8,000-word project.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-In the Summer Term you'll initiate, design, and implement a substantial research project.
-You'll have three to four months to complete a 8,000-word (Applied) or 10,000-word dissertation based on your original research.
-Your dissertation is worth 60 credits.
+The dissertation requires you to initiate, design, and implement a substantial research project.
+You'll have three to four months to complete an 8,000-word (Applied) or 10,000-word dissertation based on your original research.
+Your dissertation is worth 50 credits.

 You can choose to focus your research on any topic related to international business that interests you.
 It could be a chance to explore a previous topic in greater depth, or investigate an organisational challenge in an industry close to your heart.
 Recent titles include: